YTLogos/BnaSNPDB/README.md

 > This may take some time to complete - walk away from your computer, rest your eyes, and catch up on those stretching exercises you are meant to be doing :)

-4. Start tha spp by running
+4. Start tha app by running

 ```
 shiny::runApp(launch.browser = TRUE)